-- 1. Continue monitoring the WMSA and EMSA for stability and erosion control.
+1. Continue monitoring the WMSA and EMSA for stability and erosion control.
 Prior to this winter, condition of check dams, drainage channel armor and drainage outfalls should be inspected by the County.
 The mid-slope road south of the WMSA should be monitored for erosion control and instability.
-The drainage on the north side of the WMSA should continue to be monitored and modified, as necessary to prevent erosion. - 2.
-Continue monitoring rockslides in North Quarry and the operator should notify the County if new landslides occur, or the existing rockslides enlarge, particularly further into the RPA.
+The drainage on the north side of the WMSA should continue to be monitored and modified, as necessary to prevent erosion.
+The recently re-graded northeastern EMSA should be inspected by the County as part of the pre-winter inspection to ensure that the drainage will function properly and erosion will be minimal.

+- 2. Continue monitoring rockslides in North Quarry and the operator should notify the County if new landslides occur, or the existing rockslides enlarge, particularly further into the RPA.
 Monitor the western-slide area that may underlie the haul road. - 3.
 The operator should continue to work with the SFBRWQCB and the County to provide information required for compliance with water quality regulations.
 The operator should provide to the County copies of documents submitted to the SFBRWCB.
 The County should periodically assess how investigations being conducted for the SFBRWQCB will impact reclamation of the mine.